upReach have won the “Embracing Digital” Award in the 2020 Charity Governance Awards!

-upReach won the Charity of the Year Award (<£1m) at the 2019 Charity Times Awards in October 2019.
+upReach - winner of the Charity of the Year Award (<£1m) at the 2019 Charity Times Awards.

 Become an upReach Member and help boost social mobility for £3 per month.

 "upReach help disadvantaged students from across the UK to realise their potential.
 Our team of Programme Coordinators provide a highly personalised programme of support to each undergraduate student (who are known as an "upReach Associate”).
-Through successful partnerships with 40 top employers and universities, we offer Associates access to a comprehensive range of opportunities and activities to broaden their horizons, understand career pathways and develop the skills, networks and experiences needed for career success.
+Through successful partnerships with 45 top employers and universities, we offer Associates access to a comprehensive range of opportunities and activities to broaden their horizons, understand career pathways and develop the skills, networks and experiences needed for career success.
 We collaborate closely with other charities in our sector to maximise our joint impact.
-From working with 400 Associates in 2015, this year we plan to support over 1,600, while maintaining our personalised approach and expanding the support offered.
+From working with 39 Associates in 2013, this year have supported over 1,800, while maintaining our personalised approach and expanding the support offered.
 In October 2019, upReach won the Charity of the Year Award (income < £1m) in the prestigious Charity Times Awards.

 John Craven, Chief Executive, upReach